Nikoleta79/projects/README.md

 6. Scrolling animation
 As long as you scroll you will find new animation to appear here you can check it out: https://scrollinganimationssite.netlify.app/

+7. Split landing page
+It is a page splitted in two with two different options to click and buy here you can check it out: https://landingpagewithtwoproducts.netlify.app/